 So for example, in focusing in on how Christians would dislike others believing it (given the stigma of depending on women):

 The earliest Christians did not believe that Mary witnessed Jesus's tomb empty.
-[Full article].
+[Full page].

 Mary blunderingly thought the empty tomb she visited was Jesus's, when in fact is was another tomb entirely.
-[Full article.]
+[Full page.]

 This is relevant because in this situation, Mary did not actually witness Jesus's tomb empty, but some other empty tomb entirely.